LaurentDardenne/SCCMCheckCmdletChanges/README.md

 List of deleted aliases.
 The code using them needs to be corrected.
 These deletions are considered in the analytical result as breaking changes.

+### UnsupportedPSCoreCommandNames

+Since [release 2103](https://learn.microsoft.com/en-us/powershell/sccm/2103-release-notes?view=sccm-ps#cmdlets-that-dont-support-powershell-version-7) SCCM cmdlets can be used with Powershell 7, except for a few.

+Searching for these cmdlets is enabled through the -VerifyCoreCLR parameter of the Find-CommandName function.

 ### DeprecatedCommandNames

 List of obsolete (deprecated) cmdlets The code using them is not impacted, it is recommended to stop using them and to adapt the code.